 - Hard to transport – Indirect fired heater units are much larger and less portable.

 Indirect fired heaters are perfect for a workspace that is tightly sealed and lacks a working heating system.
 Indirect fired heaters use a contained heating system that limits CO2 emissions, which makes these units a safe option for populated areas.
 Common applications include:

 - Construction sites

 - Chemical production industry

-At Priority Rental, we offer a broad variety of direct and indirect fired heaters for rent or purchase.
+At Priority Rental, a Herc Rentals Business, we offer a broad variety of direct and indirect fired heaters for rent or purchase.
 For a more general overview of the heaters we offer, visit our portable heaters page.